CristianoPizzamiglio/point-picker-3d/README.rst

 A simple interface to pick points on a geometry file (e.g. stl, ply, obj, etc.) and to export the coordinates to a csv file.

+It is also possible to import points as a csv file.

 Installation
 ------------